 - New Balance RunIQ

-Polar said that its high-end Android Wear watch, the M600, will receive Android Wear 2.0 in the spring.
-The update will also pack Polar-specific features, like a swim-tracking mode that will measure metrics such as distance, pace, strokes per minute, stroke length, and strokes per pool length.
-It will even tout support for additional languages, a newly designed interface, and boost battery life to 36 hours.
+The M600’s update also packs Polar-specific features, like a swim-tracking mode that will measure metrics such as distance, pace, strokes per minute, stroke length, and strokes per pool length.
+It even touts support for additional languages, a newly designed interface, and boosts battery life to 36 hours.